ch1kim0n1/char_creator/README.md

 # Fiction Character Creator

 A web-based tool for writers, role-players, and storytellers to create, manage, and export fictional characters.
 This application helps streamline the character creation process by providing a user-friendly interface and organized storage system for character profiles.

+## TODO
+1. integration with barcode reader app

 ## Key Features